nblue2016/nblue-core/doc/aq.md

 ```

-aq.apply() method, call a function and get a Promise, the parameter is an array
+**apply()**, invoke a function and return a Promise, the parameters for called function is an array.

 ``` javascript
 const filename = 'data.txt'